 EA’s alleged interest in imposing losing streaks

-A relevant question to ask Redhotchiliman1 and his fellow believers is what EA’s rationale for imposing losing streaks possbily could be.
-In the comments section accompanying the Reddit post quoted above, people come up with various theories:
+Of course, you may ask what EA’s rationale for imposing losing streaks possibly could be.
+In the comments to the Reddit post quoted above, various people come up with some suggestions:

 “Losing streaks are designed to be such mate.
 They are the best possible source of Frustration inducers.
 Winning streaks are also designed to be such.
 If you read a bit of gaming literature you will know that a gamer never quits a game when on a losing streak, so it creates rapid retention.”